cyber-rere/customer-personality-data-cleaning/README.md

 # Customer Personality Data Cleaning
 ## Project Overview
 This project focuses on cleaning and preparing the Customer Personality Analysis dataset for analysis.
+It involves handling missing data, standardizing variables, and treating outliers to ensure the dataset is ready for further exploratory data analysis (EDA) and modeling.

 ## Data Cleaning Tasks
 - Handled missing values